samsucik/discourse-analysis/cw1/structure.md

+intro
+- political speech is a tool and does this, this, that
+- IM is great for analysing these things
+- Nur & Ruijuan analyse IM in political speeches, on Mandela's 1994 inauguration and Obama's 2009 victory speech
+- they analyse the same elements of IM, and they come to very similar conclusions w.r.t use of and role of IM elements in the two speeches
+- I challenge this, hypothesising that actually differences between inauguration and victory speeches could surface in the use of IM
+- victory is for supporters who already support the person, while inauguration is for everyone and needs to unite while presenting plans
+- I chose Obama's inauguration so that as many properties as possible stay the same (speaker, time period, affiliation, etc) and only the occasion changes
+- I'll explore the same IM elements Ruijuan did and will compare with Ruijuan's findings

+theory

+analysis

+comparison
+- list results of both Nur & Ruijuan
+- maybe mention differences in raw observations (which still led to the same conclusions!)

+conclusions

 - Introduction
   - political speech is clearly a tool, i.e. it aims to to influence, persuade, win the audience, and diminish the opposition
   - a successful speech will bridge gaps, make audience identify with the message, believe and support the speaker